DOL-DOM/OOPproject4/README.md

 <hr>

-1. you need to install openCV, pytesseract library and just connect with our code
+1. you need to install openCV, pytesseract library and just connect with our code (just follow your compiler and google says 🤞)

 2. we're working on it, maybe many things will be changed... please do not start yet !!! 😂😂